diegovalle/Homicide-MX-Drug-War/readme.md

 Requirements
 ------------
-*    You'll need to download a map of Mexico from the [ICESI](http://www.icesi.org.mx/estadisticas/estadisticas_encuestasTablas.asp) (Control-f xico and download the zip file)
-*    You'll also need to download two maps of Mexico at the state and county level from the [INEGI](http://mapserver.inegi.org.mx/data/mgm/).
+*    You'll need to download two maps of Mexico at the state and county level from the [INEGI](http://mapserver.inegi.org.mx/data/mgm/).
 (Note: you have to register to download them.
-Registration is free.).
+Registration is free).
 They have to be version 3.1.1 or they won't work

     [Áreas Geoestadísticas Estatales y Zonas Pendientes por Asignar (6.47 Mb)](http://mapserver.inegi.org.mx/data/mgm/redirect.cfm?fileX=ESTADOS311)

     [Áreas Geoestadísticas Municipales y Zonas Pendientes por Asignar (30.6 Mb)](http://mapserver.inegi.org.mx/data/mgm/redirect.cfm?fileX=MUNICIPIOS311)

-*    Edit the file "config/config.yaml" with the locations of the maps you downloaded
+*    Unzip both files to the "maps" subdirectory
 *    Imagemagick if you want to merge the state level homicide rate maps with the bar plots

 To Run